 The ecological, economic and social importance of the coastal zone is significant, for Australia as elsewhere.
 There are numerous international institutional arrangements to which Australia is a party that influence Australian integrated coastal management.

 |Item Type:||Book Chapter (Commonwealth Reporting Category B)|

-|Additional Information:||Copyright © 2006: Cooperative Research Centre for Coastal Zone, Estuary and Waterway Management.|
+|Additional Information (displayed to public):||Copyright © 2006: Cooperative Research Centre for Coastal Zone, Estuary and Waterway Management.|

 |Uncontrolled Keywords:||coastal zone; coastal management regimes; legal frameworks|

-|Fields of Research (FOR2008):||18 Law and Legal Studies > 1801 Law > 180111 Environmental and Natural Resources Law|
+|Fields of Research (FoR):||18 Law and Legal Studies > 1801 Law > 180111 Environmental and Natural Resources Law|